ErikEJ/SqlCeToolbox/README.md

 **Release**

-Download the latest version of the Visual Studio extension (for both 3.5, 4.0 and SQLite) from  [Visual Studio Gallery] (https://visualstudiogallery.msdn.microsoft.com/0e313dfd-be80-4afb-b5e9-6e74d369f7a1/) - Or just install from Tools, Extensions and Updates in Visual Studio!
+Download the latest version of the Visual Studio extension (for both 3.5, 4.0 and SQLite) from  [Visual Studio MarketPlace] (https://marketplace.visualstudio.com/items?itemName=ErikEJ.SQLServerCompactSQLiteToolbox) - Or just install from Tools, Extensions and Updates in Visual Studio!

 **Daily build**